-- A. Implement safety procedures as outlined in this manual and seek remedies when problems are encountered. - B. Promote compliance with all relevant local, State, and Federal health and safety regulations. - C. Ensure annual fire protection inspections are completed. - D. Ensure periodic inspections of fire extinguishers and related safety devices. - E. Repair or replace facilities or equipment, as necessary, to ensure safe working conditions. - F. Conduct, in conjunction with the Safety Officer and his committee, annual safety inspections to identify deficiencies requiring correction. - G. Ensure appropriate employees assigned to Facilities are briefed on safety procedures related to their jobs. - H. Ensure procedures are in place to obtain prompt medical treatment upon notification that someone is injured. - I. Review accident reports and the safety committee's recommendations and implement corrective actions as directed. - J. Ensure attendance by appropriate Facilities staff at safety training seminars and document training completed by staff. - K. Enforce the College's Designated Tobacco Use Areas. - L. Review, understand and follow Spartan College Spill Prevention Countermeasure and Containment Plan.
+- A. Implement safety procedures as outlined in this manual and seek remedies when problems are encountered. - B. Promote compliance with all relevant local, State, and Federal health and safety

+- regulations. - C. Ensure annual fire protection inspections are completed. - D. Ensure periodic inspections of fire extinguishers and related safety devices. - E. Repair or replace facilities or equipment, as necessary, to ensure safe working conditions. - F. Conduct, in conjunction with the Safety Officer and his committee, annual safety inspections to identify deficiencies requiring correction. - G. Ensure appropriate employees assigned to Facilities are briefed on safety procedures related to their jobs. - H. Ensure procedures are in place to obtain prompt medical treatment upon notification that someone is injured. - I. Review accident reports and the safety committee's recommendations and implement corrective actions as directed. - J. Ensure attendance by appropriate Facilities staff at safety training seminars and document training completed by staff. - K. Enforce the College's Designated Tobacco Use Areas.